 Whether it’s an exercise in corporate storytelling to share your organisation’s journey to success, or you want to create a more focused project synthesis or conference report, a Chronicle showcases your standing as a leader.
 These books lend credibility and authority to your public image through attention to detail, research and rigour.

-Organisational Chronicles are generally written for public audiences, including:
+Company Chronicles are generally written for public audiences, including:

 clients and customers,